kokoedwin/cimb3d-incountry-2018/README.md

 # Predict Credit Scoring from one of the Bank in South East Asia

 CIMB 3D Conquest In-country Indonesia 2018

-Data Hackathon for 21 hours owned by CIMB Niaga Bank.
+Data Hackathon for 21 hours created by CIMB Niaga Bank.

 We were tasked to predict which customers will miss their loan repayments based on the customer's banking data & partner telco data.